TylerLo416/CSE-158-Assignment-2/joey_model_explanation.md

 users and books sets are created to check if books and users were in the training data.
 It determines how its vector is created.

-For sentence in the training and testing data, its vector is created in the following way:
+For each sentence in the training and testing data, a vector is created in the following way:

 - 1: bias term
 - book_pop: book popularity, based off of book_popularity list